Concept Topics

 - <conbody>: Main body content.

-- Start with a clear definition or overview.
+- Start with a clear definition or high-level overview.

-- Use analogies and examples for complex concepts.
+- Use analogies or examples to clarify complex concepts.

-- Avoid embedding task steps within concept explanations; instead, link to separate task topics.
+- Avoid embedding task steps in concept topics; instead, provide related links to separate task topics.

 Sample XML Code